Cong's Manish Tewari says Data Protection Bill being classified as money bill, govt refutes charge | Politics

 But as the bill was moved in the Lok Sabha, Union Minister for Electronics and Information Technology (MeitY) Vaishnaw rejected the suggestions that it was a money bill and called it a ''normal bill''.

-The bill aims to make entities such as internet companies, mobile apps, and business houses more accountable and answerable about the collection, storage and processing of data of citizens as part of the Right to Privacy.
+The bill aims at making entities such as internet companies, mobile apps, and business houses more accountable and answerable about the collection, storage and processing of data of citizens as part of the Right to Privacy.

 ''How Did the Digital Data Protection Bill get classified as a Financial Bill suddenly,'' Tewari tweeted.